Gan Wee Teck

-Gan Wee Teck (颜维德 (顏維德, Gân Ûi-tek, Ngaan4 Wai4 Dak1, Yán Wéi Dé); born 11 March 1972) is a Malaysian mathematician of Chinese descent, and Distinguished Professor of Mathematics at the National University of Singapore (NUS).
+Gan Wee Teck (颜维德 (顏維德, Gân Ûi-tek, Ngaan4 Wai4 Dak1, Yán Wéi Dé); born 11 March 1972) is a Malaysian-born Singaporean mathematician.
+He is a Distinguished Professor of Mathematics at the National University of Singapore (NUS).
 He is known for his work on automorphic forms and representation theory in the context of the Langlands program, especially the theory of theta correspondence, the Gan–Gross–Prasad conjecture and the Langlands program for Brylinski–Deligne covering groups.

 Biography

 Though born in Malaysia, Gan grew up in Singapore and attended Pei Hwa Presbyterian Primary School, the Chinese High School, and Hwa Chong Junior College.
-He did his undergraduate studies at Churchill College, Cambridge University, followed by graduate studies at Harvard University, working under Benedict Gross and obtaining his Ph.D. in 1998.
+He did his undergraduate studies at Churchill College, Cambridge, followed by graduate studies at Harvard University, working under Benedict Gross and obtaining his Ph.D. in 1998.
 He was subsequently a faculty member at Princeton University (1998–2003) and University of California, San Diego (2003–2010) before moving to the National University of Singapore in 2010.